 Built in 2012, by Washburn and Doughty of East Boothbay, Maine (hull #102) as the Mark Moran for the Moran Towing Corporation of New Canaan, Connecticut.

-She was the first of three nearly identical boats to the two Jensen Maritime designed, Z-Drive tugs, the Capt.
-Jimmy Moran and the Shiney V. Moran that were constructed in 2008 and 2009, respectively by C&G Boatworks Incorporated of Mobile, Alabama.
-The new tugs, feature upgrades to the internal elements.
+The tug was the first of three nearly identical boats to the two Jensen Maritime designed tractor tugs.
+The Capt.
+Jimmy Moran and the Shiney V. Moran.
+That were constructed in 2008 and 2009, respectively.
+By C and G Boatworks Incorporated of Mobile, Alabama.
+The later tugs of this class, featured upgrades to the internal elements.